ercoale/knockoff-gwas-plants/knockoff_at.md

-## Background Information: What is knockoff gwas?
+## Background Information: what is knockoff gwas?
 ## Generating Knockoffs
 ##